Adriano-Barbieri62/ReminderApp/README.md

 `By choosing No, they will only be added to existing ones.`
 Press either the Yes or No button depending on your choice.
 FOR YOUR INFORMATION
-`JSON files in the case of this program are structured as a list of data, for example: ["...", "...", "..."] and are more convenient for the program to manage, while text files they are structured with a new line marker, for example line\nline\nline etc which are more human readable`.
+`JSON files in the case of this program are structured as a list of data, for example: ["...", "...", "..."] and are more convenient for the program to manage, while text files they are structured with a new line marker, for example:
+line
+line
+line
+etc which are more human readable`.

+# Configuration submenu

 * Export the configuration folder...
 Ctrl+E
 Press Enter, a dialog box with the name will appear:
 `Choose destination folder`